Lions Youth Exchange Program (LYEP)

 Initial details include:

 - The young adult stays at a camp for 1-3 weeks where the culture of the country is experienced in a group setting and/or lives with a host family for 3-6 weeks.
 The cultural experience is during the American summer.
 School is generally not experienced in the foreign country.
-American students usually leave in June or July.
+American students usually in June or July.

 - The young adult may be responsible for his/her airline fees and fees associated with the cultural experience.
 However, many Lions clubs help support the young adult financially after the young adult is linked with a club.
 Connections with clubs are made through the District Chair.
 Once a connection is made, the young ambassador should visit a club meeting and could participate in an activity or two with the host club.
 Often then the club will give the young adult a check towards the trip.
 Initiative pays off.
 The more the young adult works and participates with a club or clubs, the more is given to the young adult ambassador.
 Many times the trip is totally financed by numerous clubs.